dottjt/japanese-language-engine/README.md

 - A language translator (although it may become one in the distant future)

-Free usage:
-- Access to the basic grammar exercises (try before you buy)

-Paid usage:
--

 # Tech

 - Frontend: Create-React-App, Typescript, React, apollo-boost, react-router5